wrightcameron/picoCTF-challenges/generalSkills/2warm/solution.md

 Can you convert the number 42 (base 10) to binary

 ## Notes
-Converting the binary can be as simple as dividing the number by the largest binary number that wouldgo into our decimal.
-Then take the remander and go through the smaller binary numbers.
+Converting the binary can be as simple as dividing the number by the largest binary number that would go into our decimal.
+Then take the remainder and go through the smaller binary numbers.

 42/32= 10
 10/8 = 2